Updated March 3, 2022

 We recommend using a records disposition log to keep track of what records are disposed of or transferred to the archives.
 This acts as a paper trail in case of an audit.
 For records not up for archival review, the proper disposition methods are burning, shredding, or pulping for confidential records or recycling and landfill disposal for open records.
-If a record that is not up for disposition needs to be destroyed, you must submit a form RMD 102 for State Agencies or a form SLR 501 for local governments before the records can be disposed.

 The major jobs of a RMO span everything from physical storage of records to legal responsibility, but RMOs aren’t the only people helping with records management.
 In the following blog posts, we’ll talk about the responsibilities of records management liaisons and records custodians.